Katie Holmes And Jamie Foxx Dating: Couple Finally Ready To Stop Hiding Their Love

 Now, after years of hiding from the public, Katie Holmes, 38, is said to be tired of all of the energy it takes to keep her romance out of the public eye.
 Sources reveal that Katie is fed up and is ready to go public with the romance.
 As they take the next step in their relationship, Holmes and Foxx were spotted out to dinner together earlier this month in New York City.
 The next day, Jamie flew to Budapest to begin filming Robin Hood.
 The pair are also reportedly planning to take a trip to Europe together, where paparazzi may get their first official photos of the two as a couple.

-An insider previously told In Touch Weekly magazine that Katie Holmes and Jamie Foxx spend a lot of time at Katie’s apartment, and that they are stealthy when it comes to hiding their relationship.
+An insider previously told In Touch Weekly magazine that Katie Holmes and Jamie Foxx spend a lot of time at Katie’s apartment and that they are stealthy when it comes to hiding their relationship.

 “Katie and Jamie have been dating for a while.
 They’re very Mission: Impossible about their romance.”